epiforecasts/eval-germany-sp-nowcasting/README.md

 If making use of the results of this analysis or reusing the analysis pipeline please cite:

-To cite `epinowcast` in publications use:
+If making using of the models evaluated in this analysis please also cite [`epinowcast`](https://epiforecasts.io/epinowcast):

-  Sam Abbott (2021). epinowcast: Hierarchical nowcasting of right censored epidemological counts, DOI: 10.5281/zenodo.5637165
+> Sam Abbott (2021). epinowcast: Hierarchical nowcasting of right censored
+> epidemological counts, DOI: 10.5281/zenodo.5637165

-A BibTeX entry for LaTeX users is
+A BibTeX entry for LaTeX users is also available:

 ```
   @Article{,